rescuedragon/exight2.0/INFO_LOG.md

 ```
 ps -p <PID_FROM_STEP3> -o pid,cmd
 ```
 Paste all outputs here.
-We’ll then set DATABASE_URL and restart the API accordingly.
+We'll then set DATABASE_URL and restart the API accordingly.

 ### [$(date)] - Micro-step 5 (Very Simple): Find API app folder
 We found the API Node process on port 3000 with PID `60708`.